mamy-CS/nvidia-k8s-mps-experiments/mps-experiments/experiments.md

 - Complex syntax with UUIDs seems unreliable.
 - Workload rejection/errors occur when attempting to overcommit memory.
 - CUDA_VISIBLE_DEVICES helps to bind workloads, but may require careful tuning.
+- NVIDIA MPS requires that you set hostIPC:true on Pods.
+The hostIPC:true configuration allows a container to access the host resource, which introduces security risks.